-The quantification of all steps in the series of the complex processes affecting the energy transport between species is of critical importance to the state of the ionosphere, and addressing this topic requires simultaneous observations of all ionospheric parameters involved, over all local times, latitudes and altitudes of interest.
+- The quantification of all steps in the series of the complex processes affecting the energy transport between species is of critical importance to the state of the ionosphere, and addressing this topic requires simultaneous observations of all ionospheric parameters involved, over all local times, latitudes and altitudes of interest.
 In response to this need, in the early 1970's extensive measurements were performed in the Earth's thermosphere and ionosphere with the Atmosphere Explorer (AE) -C, -D, and -E satellites (see, e.g., Dalgarno et al. (1973)), which have provided simultaneous measurements of electron, ion and temperature measurements.
-Together with these measurements, ground-based Incoherent Scatter Radars (ISRs) routinely provide measurements of electron and ion temperatures; however, ISRs can not directly observe neutral temperatures.
+Together with these measurements, ground-based Incoherent Scatter Radars (ISRs) routinely - 35 provide measurements of electron and ion temperatures; however, ISRs can not directly observe neutral temperatures.
 Thus, the above datasets of the AE-C, AE-D, AE-E and DE-2 missions are, to date, among the main sources for investigating the thermal equilibrium and energy transfer between electrons, ions and neutrals in the LTI.
-In particular, AE-C and AE-E have provided in situ measurements within the LTI at altitudes down to \sim 130 km.
-These datasets constitute the basis of many empirical models of the ionosphere-thermosphere, such as the Naval Research Laboratory Mass Spectrometer and Incoherent Scatter Radar (NRLMSIS) (e.g., Picone et al. (2002), Emmert et al. (2021)) and the International Reference Ionosphere (IRI) (e.g., Bilitza et al. (1993), Bilitza et al. (2022)), and led to a leap in our knowledge in thermospheric research, as summarized in, e.g., Schunk and Nagy (2009).
-Measurements from the Atmosphere Explorers were complemented by the Dynamics Explorers 1 and 2 in the early 1980's (see, e.g., Burch and Hoffman (1985)), which reached altitudes down to ~ 250 km, and which also included instrumentation that provided simultaneous measurements of electron, ion and neutral temperature.
-Later on, observations of T_n in the lower thermosphere have also been provided from space-born UV instruments, such as GUVI on the TIMED satellite, whereas (Peterson et al., 2023) analyzed these measurements and showed that co-temporal, co-spatial observations of electron, ion and neutral temperatures are possible when this dataset is combined with measurements from incoherent scatter radars.

-Despite significant progress in the understanding of key LTI processes since the times of the early AEs and DEs, there are many aspects of the processes taking place in the LTI region that are still not well understood; open topics have been highlighted by, e.g., Sarris (2019), Palmroth et al. (2021), Sarris et al. (2020), and Peterson (2021).
-In particular, Peterson (2021) highlighted the lack of a quantitative understanding of the state of thermal equilibrium of the LTI, which reflects the complexity of the physics of the LTI region, and which arises due to the lack of a large and systematic data base of simultaneous neutral, ion, and electron densities and temperatures.
-Based on rocket measurements, Sasaki and Kawashima (1975b) have shown altitude profiles of electron, ion and neutral temperatures, with distinct occurrences of $T_i < T_n$ being observed at or below 120 km as well as between 130 km and 140 km.
-Recently, analyzing electron, ion and neutral temperature profiles from simultaneous observations for case studies from AE-C when it was located at altitudes below ~ 140 km together with quiet-time neutral observations over Millstone Hill radar, Peterson et al. (2023) re-addressed the current status and presented key challenges and open issues of research, based on events where the above-stated condition that $T_e > T_i > T_n$ does not hold true.
-They concluded that instrumental uncertainties or the spatial/temporal aliasing are a possible explanation, but they also

-0 left open the potential of uncertainties in our quantification and understanding of processes in the LTI, highlighting the need for new measurements.
+In particular, AE-C and AE-E have provided in situ measurements within the LTI at altitudes down to ~130 km.
+These datasets constitute the basis of many empirical models of the ionosphere-thermosphere, such as the Naval Research Laboratory Mass Spectrometer and Incoherent Scatter - 40 Radar (NRLMSIS) (e.g., Picone et al. (2002), Emmert et al. (2021)) and the International Reference Ionosphere (IRI) (e.g., Bilitza et al. (1993), Bilitza et al. (2022)), and led to a leap in our knowledge in thermospheric research, as summarized in, e.g., Schunk and Nagy (2009).
+Measurements from the Atmosphere Explorers were complemented by the Dynamics Explorers 1 and 2 in the early 1980's (see, e.g., Burch and Hoffman (1985)), which reached altitudes down to ~ 250 km, and which also included instrumentation that provided simultaneous measurements of electron, ion and neutral temperature. - 45 Despite significant progress in the understanding of key LTI processes since the times of the early AEs and DEs, there are many aspects of the processes taking place in the LTI region that are still not well understood; open topics have been highlighted by, e.g., Sarris (2019), Palmroth et al. (2021), Sarris et al. (2020), and Peterson (2021).
+In particular, Peterson (2021) highlighted the lack of a quantitative understanding of the state of thermal equilibrium of the LTI, which reflects the complexity of the physics of the LTI region, and which arises due to the lack of a large and systematic data base of simultaneous - 50 neutral, ion, and electron densities and temperatures.
+Based on rocket measurements, Sasaki and Kawashima (1975) have shown altitude profiles of electron, ion and neutral temperatures, with distinct occurrences of $T_i < T_n$ being observed at or below 120 km as well as between 13 and 140 km.
+Recently, analyzing electron, ion and neutral temperature profiles from simultaneous observations for case studies from AE-C when it was located at altitudes below ~ 140 km together with quiettime neutral observations over Millstone Hill radar, Peterson et al. (2023) re-addressed the current status and presented key - challenges and open issues of research, based on events where the above-stated condition that $T_e > T_i > T_n$ does not hold true.
+They concluded that instrumental uncertainties or the spatial/temporal aliasing are a possible explanation, but they also left open the potential of uncertainties in our quantification and understanding of processes in the LTI, highlighting the need for new measurements.